mato/rump-php/README.md

 ## What is this?

-A demonstration of a httpd + FastCGI + PHP stack, running on Unikernels atop the Xen gypervisor, powered by rumprun-xen (http://repo.rumpkernel.org/rumprun-xen) and Rump Kernels (http://rumpkernel.org).
+A demonstration of a httpd + FastCGI + PHP stack, running on Unikernels atop the Xen hypervisor, powered by rumprun-xen (http://repo.rumpkernel.org/rumprun-xen) and Rump Kernels (http://rumpkernel.org).